 Let’s look at each aspect individually.

 Though the job profile and nature of duties of officers in both the department are different, at the end it an individual’s choice as to what side to choose.
+It is duly important to note that the Master is eventually the ultimate authority on the ship and all work onboard has to be under his purview.

 Work profile in both engine and deck departments is challenging and rewarding.
 It’s the person’s prerogative to decide between engine side and navigation side.

-4. Placement and job market
+Placement and Job market

 Thus, a career in both engine and deck department is a rewarding and challenging one.
 At the end, it is up to the individual to decide what he or she is more passionate and interested about.
+While both contribute equally to the safe operation of a vessel, each has their own specialised area of study and the same applies on the job.
+It is a matter of personal preference as to which holds a greater degree of attraction for the candidate.